 This is the second-generation of the Motion Pillow.
 The main differences are that the new version has a built-in wireless phone charger within the Solution Box, and also V2 dispenses with a power button, as it activates automatically when it detects your head is on the pillow.

 Our Verdict: We haven’t tested Motion Pillow yet, and the only thumbs up is if it works for you.
-But it’s encouraging to see V2 of this anti-snoring tech, increasing the competition for its only other competitor, Smart Nora.
+But if it’s vying to be the best anti snoring device, it will have to perform well to be the market leader Smart Nora.

 More Info: http://motionpillow.com/en/home.do